Names and titles of Fatima: Names and titles

 Her most common epithet is al-Zahra (lit. 'the one that shines, the radiant'), which encodes her piety and regularity in prayer.
 This epithet is believed by the Shia to be a reference to her primordial creation from light that continues to radiate throughout the creation.
 The Shia Ibn Babawahy writes that, whenever Fatima prayed, her light shone for the inhabitants of the heavens as starlight shines for the inhabitants of the earth.
 Other titles of her in Shia are al-Ṣiddiqa (lit. 'the righteous'), al-Tahira (lit. 'the pure'), al-Mubaraka (lit. 'the blessed'), and al-Mansura (lit. 'helped by God').
 Another Shia title is al-Muḥadditha, in view of the reports that angels spoke to Fatima on multiple occasions, similar to Mary, mother of Jesus.
+Other titles mentioned in Shia sources include al-Batūl, al-Ḥurra (lit. "the free"), al-Sayyida (lit. "the lady"), al-Zakiyya (lit. "the pure"), al-Marḍiyya (lit. "the pleasing"), and al-Ṣiddīqa al-Kubrā (lit. "the great truthful one").
+Other honorific titles mentioned in Shia sources include Ḥabībat Ḥabīb al-Raḥmān, Ibnat Khayr al-Mursalīn, and Qurrat ʿAyn Sayyid al-Khalāʾiq.

 Fatima is also recognized as Sayyidat Nisa' al-Janna (lit. 'mistress of the women of paradise') and Sayyidat Nisa' al-Alamin (lit. 'mistress of the women of the worlds') in Shia and Sunni collections of hadith, including the canonical Sunni Sahih al-Bukhari and Sahih Muslim.